-Spaetzle can go with virtually any German main dishes, but you can also serve this with pork chops, beef stew, or venison steaks.
+Spaetzle can go with virtually any German main dishes, but you can also serve this as an accompaniment with pasta, pork chops, beef stew, or venison steaks.
 Or, if you’re like me, you can enjoy German spaetzle as a main dish – it’s good enough to be delicious on its own.

 Famous in both Germany and Austria alike, semmelknödel truly lives up to its reputation.
 So, you’ll probably be surprised to learn that semmelknödel is made with dried pieces of bread that have gone stale.
 I know; I was surprised when I first learned this as well.